Brickwork – Progression

 City & Guilds Progression in Construction Level 2 – Bricklaying (8042-03)

-If you have completed the Foundation Qualification this course will help you get ready for an apprenticeship in the Brickwork industry.
+Following the Foundation Qualification, get ready for an apprenticeship in the Brickwork industry.

 Is this course right for me?

-This one year full-time course is designed for those who have completed the Foundation Qualification and now want to specialise in a single trade but have not yet secured employment in the industry.
-By completing this qualification, you will have covered a significant amount of the related Level 3 Apprenticeship learning if that is your next step.
+This one year full-time course is designed for those who have completed the Foundation Qualification and now want to specialise in Brickwork but have not yet secured employment or feel ready for an apprenticeship.

 - There is normally no direct entry to this course, you would need to progress from the successful completion of previous level in this subject area or similar